 Get exclusive member benefits & effect social change.
 Join Today

 Maple syrup urine disease (MSUD) is a rare, inherited metabolic disorder.
-With MSUD, the body cannot break down certain amino acids.
-Individuals who have the disease produce urine that has a distinctive maple syrup odor.
+The disease prevents your body from breaking down certain amino acids.

 MSUD is also known as:

-Intermediate MSUD is a very rare form of the disease.
-It is a version of classic MSUD.
-The symptoms and age of onset of this type vary greatly.
-Individuals with intermediate MSUD have a higher level of enzyme activity than classic MSUD (about three to eight percent of normal activity).
+This is a rare version of MSUD.
+Symptoms and age of onset vary greatly.
+People with this type of MSUD have a higher level of enzyme activity than classic MSUD — about 3 to 8 percent of normal activity.

-Intermittent MSUD does not interfere with normal physical and intellectual growth and development.
-It is a milder form of classic MSUD.
-Individuals have more significant enzyme activity (about 8 to 15 percent of normal activity).
+This form doesn’t interfere with normal physical and intellectual growth and development.
 Symptoms usually don’t appear until a child is between 1 and 2 years of age.
-The initial reaction often occurs when the child experiences stress, an illness, or an unusual increase in protein.
+It’s a milder form of classic MSUD.
+Individuals have significant enzyme activity — about 8 to 15 percent of normal activity.
+The initial reaction of the disease often occurs when the child experiences stress, illness, or an unusual increase in protein.

-Thiamine-responsive MSUD is a rare form of the condition that often improves with large doses of thiamine, or vitamin B1.
-Symptoms in a child with thiamine-responsive MSUD usually occur after infancy.
+This rare form of the condition often improves with large doses of thiamine, or vitamin B-1.
+Symptoms usually occur after infancy.
 Even though thiamine can be beneficial, dietary restrictions also are necessary.

-The National Organization for Rare Disorders (NORD) reports that MSUD occurs at the same rate in males and females.
-In the general population, MSUD appears in about one in 185,000 people.
-However, its incidence is much more significant among Mennonites in the United States, where MSUD occurs in one in 176.
-(NORD, 2007)
+The National Organization for Rare Disorders (NORD) reports that MSUD occurs at the same rate in males and females (about 1 in 185,000 people).

 Complications from undiagnosed and untreated MSUD can be severe and even fatal.
-Even babies in a treatment plan can experience incidents of extreme sickness.
-The incidents are called metabolic crises.
+Even babies in a treatment plan can experience incidents of extreme sickness, called metabolic crises.